applied-crypto-lab/picco/README.md

   Also, any assignment statement should store the result of the computation into an element of an array because it is not meaningful to simultaneously store multiple values from different loop iterations in a single non-array type variable.

 - Our current implementation does not allow code that uses private variables to be located in multiple files, e.g., in header files.
 Thus, all code to be translated needs to be placed in a single file.
-- Our current implementation does not allow for global private variable declaration.
 <!-- - During program translation, the PICCO compiler places a number of temporary variables in the translated user program.
 Thus, if the user program contains variables with the same names, they might result in conflicts.
 Therefore, it is  best to avoid declaring variables with the same names in the user program.
 The variables created by the compiler are:

   - `tmp`